jaiarobotics/jaiabot/src/doc/markdown/environment_setup.md

 # Environment Setup

-Note: The Jaiabot environment works __exclusively with Ubuntu 20.04__
+Note: The JaiaBot environment works __exclusively with Ubuntu 20.04__

 ## Clone JaiaBot Repo On Local Machine

 This needs to be done in __your home directory__.
-For example if your user name is janesmith, the jaiabot repo should be cloned in your home folder located at "/home/janesmith".
+For example if your user name is janesmith, the JaiaBot repo should be cloned in your home folder located at "/home/janesmith".

 ```
 # cd /home/janesmith